Photograph a Dutch icon at the Molen de Adriaan

 If you’ve ever wanted to get up close and personal with a windmill, then head to Molen de Adriaan, which overlooks the Spaarne River.
 There’s a museum inside which uses models and visual installations to explore the history of Molen Adriaan and other Dutch windmills, and, for the full experience, you can take a guided tour.
 The stunning views of Haarlem from the windmill’s deck are guaranteed to leave you breathless.

-Dutch design mixes functionality with playfulness.
-Haarlem has a plethora of stores to indulge your aesthetic side, including Atelier 8, which offers a raft of its own wonderful creations.
+Shop for Dutch design in Haarlem’s streets of goldOnce you’re feeling suitably refreshed, why not head into Haarlem’s famous Gouden Straatjes (Golden Streets) full of independent boutiques, concept stores, design showrooms and delis.
+Dutch design mixes functionality with playfulness and Haarlem has a plethora of stores to indulge your aesthetic side, including Atelier 8, which offers a raft of its own wonderful creations.
 Leather plays a primary role in their designs, while wood and upholstery are also mainstays.
 The store also sells an assortment of books, jewellery and furnishings.
 Homestock, another local favourite, is where you’ll find a treasure trove of colourful furniture and decorative pieces.
+See our list of shopping hotspots for a rundown of the best spots to grab a bargain.

 Dine out and sample local beers

 Haarlem has a wealth of great restaurants, so spend your evening in the city enjoying some delicious food.
-No trip to Haarlem is complete without a visit to former church-turned brewery Jopenkerk, which brews and serves the best ‘real Haarlem’ beers on site.
-Don’t worry about the time: trains back to Amsterdam run till 01:00 (platform 1 or 3).
+When is a church not a church?
+When it’s a cafe, brewery and restaurant, too.
+Perhaps the perfect place to take some time out and enjoy something nice to drink (and eat), Haarlem’s Jopenkerk offers guests an extensive menu of brews and bites, including its own extensive range of Jopen beers.
+You can also take part in group beer-tasting sessions and brewery tours.
+Don’t worry about the time: trains back to Amsterdam run till 01:00 .
 And if you decide to stay, the city offers plenty of affordable hotels and hostels.